ulukfuni/github-stars/README.md

 - I had a mental block when it came to where to display the commits.
 The commits deserve more love.
 - Did not write tests, but tried to account for API failures.
 Error states deserve more love.
 - Lack of color and visual flair, your eyes deserve better.
+- Totally forgot about responsiveness, other devices/sizes deserve better.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).